vijaybioinfo/PBT_2023/README.md

 Figures
 ------------
-> All relevant scripts all located in ./figures
+> Relevant scripts all located in: ./figures

 Downstream Analysis
 ------------
 * DGEA - You can follow [our in-house pipeline](https://github.com/vijaybioinfo/dgea)
 * [GLIPH2](http://50.255.35.37:8080/) - Clustering of CDR3β sequences
-> All relevant scripts all located in ./downstream_analysis
+> Relevant scripts all located in: ./downstream_analysis

 Usage & Citation